DavidAllendorf/fitness-tracker/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+**Note**: PWA features (service worker) are only active in production builds, not in development mode.

 ## Code scaffolding